smuos/fork1.c/README.md

 gcc -Wall -o fork.out fork1.c
 ```

-Make use of [atomic commits](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_Commit_Convention) and informative commit messages.

-Submit your completed work as a pull request to this repository before the Fall 2014 Equinox.
+ubmit your completed work as a pull request to this repository before the Fall 2014 Equinox.
+March 20, 2014